ayumusk/DailyTasks-WebAutomation/README.md

 ```
-This function calls another async function named as meet which takes two arguments (meeting IDs and tab)
+This function calls another async function named as meet which takes two arguments (meeting ID and tab)
 <br></br>
 So, here comes our next and last function.